Wassails

 Foxs' Wassails

-Foxs Morris enjoyed taking part in several Wassails over the years, not least the Bodenham Aboretum Wassail.
-We have been invited to lead and organise the Wassails at the Aboretum which have proved to great successes.
+Foxs Morris enjoyed taking part in several Wassails over the years, not least the Bodenham Arboretum Wassail.
+We have been invited to lead and organise the Wassails at the Arboretum over the past few years, which have proved great successes.

 Foxs dancing at Bodenham Aboretum